 Feedback received during the consultation period will be collated and provided to the sub-committee for discussion, in order to inform its recommendations to the IRC for the next steps in this project.

-A series of face-to-face workshops will be held across all states and territories, along with webinars and access to the SkillsIQ Online Feedback Forum.
-Please click on the links below to register for a webinar or workshop.
+A series of face-to-face workshops were held across all states and territories, along with webinars and access to the SkillsIQ Online Feedback Forum.

 Date City Time